ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

       - 10.7.0.1-10.7.0.20
     ~~~

-    Here you have configured a simple pool of IP addresses:
+    This manifest configures a simple pool of static IP addresses:

     - The kind `IPAddressPool` indicates that this is a MetalLB pool of IP addresses.